 Notification requests cannot be withdrawn after they have been submitted.
 A further variation request is needed to reverse the change.

-You can attach your data or supporting information to the e-form, in a single zip file with a maximum file size of 100MB.
+You can attach your data or supporting information to the e-form, in a single zip file in eCTD or NeeS format with a maximum file size of 100MB.
 Include a copy of the validated Print Preview in Module 1.2.1 as the application.
 A validated Print Preview has a status of 'Passed validation'.
 Your data will then be uploaded onto Docubridge by the TGA.
 You do not need to also send it in to eSubmissions.

-Alternatively you can send your dossier in separately.
+Alternatively you can send your dossier in separately, in a single zip file in eCTD or NeeS format.
 A cover letter will be available to you after your variations are submitted to the TGA.
 Include a paper copy of this cover letter with your electronic media as it has your submission number(s).
 This should not be confused with a cover letter that you include within Module 1 of your dossier.